FAQs

 Skint tickets are non-transferrable for a few reasons.
 Firstly, we think it gives fairer access to tickets for everyone, and secondly we oversell slightly to allow for cancellations so not all canceled tickets will be resold.
 Please don’t give or sell a ticket to anyone else as it won’t be valid for entry to the festival.
 This also applies to meal and camping tickets.

 Instead, please email us to let us know you can’t make it.
-Then tell your friend to mark their diary for the second ticket release at 7pm UK time on Thursday 3rd October 2024.
-After this date, any tickets that become available due to last-minute cancellations will immediately become available on the website, so they should check there instead.
+Then tell your friend to mark their diary for the second and third ticket release dates.
+After these dates, any tickets that become available due to last-minute cancellations will immediately become available on the website, so they should check there instead.

 I can’t make it anymore, can you refund my ticket?